Meowcoin-Foundation/meowcoin-rpc/meowcoin_methods.md

 }

 Examples:
-> telestai-cli getnetworkinfo
+> meowcoin-cli getnetworkinfo
 > curl --user myusername --data-binary '{"jsonrpc": "1.0", "id":"curltest", "method": "getnetworkinfo", "params": [] }' -H 'content-type: text/plain;' http://127.0.0.1:8766/

 &nbsp;<br> &nbsp;<br/>
 ## getnewaddress
 &nbsp;<br/>  getnewaddress ( "account" )

-Returns a new Telestai address for receiving payments.
+Returns a new Meowcoin address for receiving payments.
 If 'account' is specified (DEPRECATED), it is added to the address book so payments received with the address will be credited to 'account'.